-But, according to Locke, the sort 'man' can not serve as the sort of our selves.
+The sort 'human' can not serve as the sort of our selves.

-A man is identified by the functional organization of the body; it is a biological thing.
+A human is identified by the functional organization of the body; it is a biological thing.

-But, 'person' and 'self' are forensic, or moral, terms used for practical purposes of ascribing responsibility.
+But, 'person' and 'self' are moral terms used for practical purposes of ascribing responsibility.

 One can see an argument for the distinction between (biological) humans and (moral) persons clearly when we consider the question of whether aliens, or sentient machines, could be persons.

 Since such a case is possible, our personhood must not be identical with our biology.